myx-7/1m-project/README.md

-# SolPage - Advertise on the Famous Pixel Grid
+# SolanaPage - Advertise on the Famous Pixel Grid

-**SolPage** is a modern recreation of the legendary Million Dollar Homepage from 2005, built on the Solana blockchain.
+**SolanaPage** is a modern recreation of the legendary Million Dollar Homepage from 2005, built on the Solana blockchain.
 Buy pixels to advertise your brand on our permanent grid.
 Each pixel you own becomes a permanent advertising space that drives traffic to your website forever.

 ## 🚀 Features